hakuhodo-technologies/scope-rl/docs/documentation/evaluation_implementation.rst

             top-k deployment result with multiple logged datasets

-        In the validation visualization, colors indicate the dataset ids.
+        In the validation visualization, colors indicate the behavior policies.
         This function is particularly useful to see how the choice of behavior policy (e.g., their stochasticity) affects the estimation result.

         .. code-block:: python